2025-01-14: Website content now features SAR data derived from a new wind processor. Check the changelog for details about website changes.

-Remote sensing techniques appear to be the most efficient way to monitor extreme events, as these low pressure systems evolve in data-sparse oceanic regions.
-IFREMER team is working on algorithms to retrieve geophysical parameters over such events.
-Recent work has been devoted to the use of L-band radiometer and C-band Synthetic Aperture Radar (SAR) for providing an estimate of the ocean surface wind speed.
-CyclObs aims to present this unique catalogue of measurements.
+Over oceans, remote sensing techniques appear to be the most efficient way to monitor extreme events, as these low-pressure systems evolve in data-sparse regions.
+The CyclObs team is working on algorithms to retrieve geophysical parameters for such events using C-band Synthetic Aperture Radar (SAR).

 CyclObs database is divided in three different subsets : Tropical storms (TC) , Extra Tropical storms (ETC) and Polar lows (PL).

-CyclObs benefits from collaborations with various partners through different projects funded by ESA, CNES, EUMETSAT and ANR agencies.
+CyclObs benefits from collaborations with various partners including NOAA, CLS, Oceanscope, MRI, CIRA through different projects funded by ESA, CNES, EUMETSAT and ANR agencies.

 SAR level-2 ocean surface wind measurements are produced by Ifremer with support of ESA/CNES/ANR fundings.
-Algorithm and processing chain has been developed by Ifremer in partnership with CLS.
+Algorithm and processing chain has been developed by Ifremer.

 Regarding Copernicus/ESA Sentinel-1 data, CyclObs team is grateful to ESA and Sentinel-1 mission planning team for their efficiency during SHOC.